tomkludy/md_to_conf/README.md

 # Documentation
 ## Markdown to Confluence Converter

-A script to import every markdown document under the docs folder into Confluence.
+A script to import every markdown document under the dagrofa-merkur/docs folder into Confluence.
 It handles inline images as well as code blocks.
 Also there is support for some custom markdown tags for use with commonly used Confluence macros.

-As a first step the tool deletes every page under Documentation in Confluence.
 Each file will be converted into HTML or Confluence storage markup when required.
-Then a page will be created in the space.
+Then a page will be created or updated in the space.
 The hierarchy of the Confluence pages will mirror the folder structure under docs.
 Every folder has to have a markdown file under docs with the same name as the folder, to allow generating a corresponding page in the hierarchy.